 The competition is designed for college students aged between 16 and 18 and competition provides an opportunity for participants to practice innovative thinking, entrepreneurship, effective communication and planning skills.
 Students can also develop their financial literacy, leadership skills and their ability to apply creative approaches to problem solving.

-In 2018 the competition is conducted in three stages and the winner will be identified on 23 February 2018:
+In 2019 the competition was conducted in three stages and the winner was identified on 15 March 2019:

-Stage 3 (February 23) – all 14 teams were invited to Tashkent for the final competition where the winner was selected.
-The best team will receive a prize of 2.5 million sums as the initial capital for the implementation of their ideas.
+Stage 3 – all 14 teams were invited to Tashkent for the final competition where the winner was selected.
+The winner team from Fergana Tax College who participated with the idea of ecological pure drink received a prize of 5 million sums as the initial capital for the implementation of their ideas.

 The works of the teams in the regions were accessed by the regional CSSEs units.
-The republican stage of the competition will be judged by the representatives involving various ministries and partner organisations.
+The republican stage of the competition was also judged by the representatives involving various ministries and partner organisations.